erigontech/diagnostics/README.md

 make run-self-signed
 ```

-To view the application in your browser, go to the URL `https://localhost:8080/ui`.
-Your browser will likely ask to accept the risks (due to self-signed certificate), do that.

 [Link to more information on this step](#how-to-build-and-run)

 ## Connect the Erigon Node to the Diagnostics System setup